lc700x/desktop2stereo/readme.md

   title={Depth Anything V2},
   author={Yang, Lihe and Kang, Bingyi and Huang, Zilong and Zhao, Zhen and Xu, Xiaogang and Feng, Jiashi and Zhao, Hengshuang}, journal={arXiv:2406.09414}, year={2024}
 }

-@inproceedings{lin2024promptda,
-  title={Prompting Depth Anything for 4K Resolution Accurate Metric Depth Estimation}, author={Lin, Haotong and Peng, Sida and Chen, Jingxiao and Peng, Songyou and Sun, Jiaming and Liu, Minghuan and Bao, Hujun and Feng, Jiashi and Zhou, Xiaowei and Kang, Bingyi}, journal={arXiv}, year={2024}
-}